 All this festivaling worked up a pretty serious appetite which was amply satisfied by equally serious fried chicken.
 Guatemalans love fried chicken and the golden, crispy, juicy, fresh stuff served up out of roiling caldrons of hot oil by overworked and slightly cranky hordes of women in Chichi took the dish to new heights of deliciousness (25Q, or about US$3, with tortillas and a soda).
 The Colonel’s got nothing on these ladies.

-Our hotel haven
+Our hotel haven in Chichi

 As if there wasn’t enough going on, a total lunar eclipse took place in the middle of the final days of the Festival of Santo Tomás.
 Eric shot it and made this cool montage of eclipse images.